Last updated: July 2026 (revision 6)

 2.3 Continued use of the Platform constitutes ongoing acceptance of the Terms as updated from time to time.

-3.1 Baselayer.med is a cloud-based SaaS practice management platform designed for licensed medical, dental and biokineticist professionals.
-It can be configured per Practice as a dental, general practitioner or biokineticist vertical, with the relevant feature set, terminology, role labels and billing-code source for that vertical.
+3.1 Baselayer.med is a cloud-based SaaS practice management platform designed for licensed medical, dental, biokineticist, physiotherapy, chiropractic, cardiac physiology, psychology, anaesthetic and aesthetic professionals.
+It can be configured per Practice as a dental, general practitioner, biokineticist, physiotherapy, chiropractic, cardiac physiology, psychology, anaesthetic or aesthetic vertical, with the relevant feature set, terminology, role labels and billing-code source for that vertical.

 3.2 The Service may include, without limitation: